Bromgard/rcblack/_posts/2021-01-11-My-Introduction.md

 externalLink: true
 ---

 This blog post is for my students in UCOR 1100, _The Islamic World and the West_.
-I'm very happy to meet all of you and I'm really looking forward to working with you this quarter.
-Things have been very difficult for everyone this quarter, and some of us have been certainly have been experiencing many more difficulties than others.
-For that reason we should hold ourselves together and help each other get through another quarter.
-Let's make this quarter a very good one despite all the difficulties.
-Let's work hard together to make the wold a better place.
+I'm very happy to meet all of you and I'm really looking forward to working with you!
+Things have been very difficult for everyone lately, and some of us have been certainly have been experiencing many more difficulties than others.
+Let's work together to make things just a little better in our class!

 ## Of course I know him.
 He's me.